OscarOdh/GMMK3_RGB/README.md

 **`target/`** isn't present right now, which is good — keep it that way.
 It reaches ~1.8 GB.

+**`dist/` currently ships the binary twice.** `gmmk3_rgb.exe` (6.5 MB) and `gmmk3_rgb.zip` (3 MB) are the same program, and the download link at the top of this README points at the zip.
+Git stores every version of a binary forever, so carrying both makes each future release cost the repo roughly three times what it needs to.
+Keeping just the zip and `config.json`, and dropping the loose exe, is the tidier call.

+Committing a binary at all is a deliberate choice worth having made on purpose:
-**`dist/gmmk3_rgb.exe` is a judgement call.** Committing a 6.8 MB binary means every future version is stored in the repo's history forever.
-GitHub's convention is to attach it to a *Release* instead.
-The counter-argument is real here, though: this app is for people who want to run it, not read it, and `dist\` is where `config.json` has to live.
-Either is defensible — just decide on purpose.
-If you go the Releases route, keep `dist/config.json` committed and ship the exe as a release asset.
+GitHub's convention is to attach it to a *Release*, which keeps it out of history entirely.
+The counter-argument is real here though — a direct download link in the README beats sending people to a Releases tab, and `dist\` is where `config.json` has to live regardless.

 `Cargo.lock` **should** stay committed — this is a binary, not a library, and the lock file is what makes a build reproducible.